BorrelliConvex/design/cad/017_peerops/README.md

 Peer Operators SHOULD signal to clients if their Peer is unable to participate in Consensus.
 The recommended approach is returning a Result with the Error Code `:NETWORK` to indicate that network connectivity is unavailable.
 This can signal to clients that they should try again later, or alternatively attempt to connect to a different Peer in the main network assuming this is still live.

+### Security Practices

+A Peer Operator (individual or corporate) remains responsible for the operation of a Peer.
+They are encouraged to follow certain protocols to ensure sufficient levels of security.

+- Physical access to facilities is limited to the Peer Operator (and authorised personnel).

+- Peer Operators (and authorised personnel) are issued identification cards that must be worn while on its premises.

+- Peer Operator (and authorised personnel) are required to sign a visitor’s register, be escorted and/or observed when they are on its premises, and/or be bound by the terms of a confidentiality agreement with the Peer Operator (and authorised personnel).

+- Security monitors the possession of keys/access cards and the ability to access facilities.
+Staff leaving a Peer Operator's (and authorised personnel) employment must return keys/cards and key/cards are deactivated upon termination.

+- Security authorizes all repairs and modifications to the physical security barriers or entry controls at service locations.

+- Peer Operator's (and authorised personnel) use a mixture of 24/7 onsite security officers or patrol officers, depending on the risk/protection level of the facility.
+In all cases, Peer Operators (and authorised personnel) are responsible for patrols, alarm response, and recording of security incidents.

+- Peer Operator (and authorised personnel) implemented centrally managed electronic access control systems with integrated intruder alarm capability.
+The access logs are kept for a minimum of six months.
+Furthermore, the retention period for CCTV monitoring and recording ranges from 30-90 days minimum, depending on the facility’s functions and risk level.